-16.4.4 Airspace
+16.4.2 South West Training Area

-EFTS/RAFC training (excluding circuits or NAVEXs) will be conducted within the South Western Training Area (SWTA) as per 16.4.9.
-The SWTA is defined as the area bounded by the AMB 10 DME ARC to the east, the Cunningham Highway to the south, the AMB 20 DME ARC to the west, and the Rosewood-Grandchester-Gatton Road to the north.
-The SWTA is divided in half by the Rosewood-Mt Walker-Aratula Road, SWTA Alpha (north) and SWTA Bravo (south).
+EFTS/RAFC training (excluding circuits or NAVEXs are within the South Western Training Area (SWTA).
+The SWTA is bounded by the 10 AMB ARP NM ARC to the East, the Cunningham Highway to the South, the 20 AMB ARP NM ARC to the West, and the Rosewood-Grandchester-Gatton Road to the North.
+The SWTA is divided in half by the Rosewood-Mt Walker-Aratula Road, SWTA Alpha (North) and SWTA Bravo (South).

-16.4.5 Levels
+16.4.2.1 Levels

 Once established in the SWTA, aircraft must remain OCTA unless otherwise cleared by ATC.
-Levels above 2500 FT AMSL may be requested by pilots and should only be requested when required due to sortie profile (e.g. stalls).
-Aircraft flying above 2500 FT AMSL may be contained to either SWTA Alpha or SWTA Bravo to facilitate traffic management and segregation.
+Levels above 2500 FT may be requested by pilots and should only be requested when required due to sortie profile (e.g. stalls).
+Aircraft flying above 2500 FT may be contained to either SWTA Alpha or SWTA Bravo to facilitate traffic management and segregation.
+If a clearance for the SWTA is given to a level within controlled airspace, e.g. "Cleared SWTA, not above 4500 FT", this clearance allows the aircraft to leave and re-enter controlled airspace.

-16.4.6 Routes
+16.4.2.2 Routes

-The routes to and from the SWTA are runway dependant:
+The routes to and from the SWTA are runway dependant.